What Common Office Supply Staple Is Capable Of Generating X-Ray Radiation?

 Answer: Scotch Tape

-In 2008 a group of researchers at UCLA came across evidence of experiments done in the 1950s by Soviet scientists that indicated regular old cellophane tape, commonly known by the brand name Scotch Tape, would emit X-ray radiation if rapidly unrolled.
-The idea of a simple office staple like tape pumping out radiation was far too novel an idea to pass up and the UCLA researchers set about investigating the claims.
+In 2008, a group of researchers at UCLA came across evidence of experiments done in the 1950s by Soviet scientists that indicated regular old cellophane tape, commonly known by the brand name Scotch Tape, would emit X-ray radiation if rapidly unrolled.
+The idea of a simple office staple like cellophane tape pumping out radiation was far too novel of an idea to pass up and the UCLA researchers set about investigating the claims.

-Research is continuing on the discovery, one potential real-world application of the technology would be the deployment of x-ray devices in locations where the bulk and nuclear-content of a regular x-ray machine would be prohibitive.
+Research is continuing on the discovery.
+One potential real-world application of the technology would be the deployment of x-ray devices in locations where the bulk and nuclear-content of a regular x-ray machine would be prohibitive.